OpenCyphal/docker_toolchains/toolshed/README.md

-# C/C++ Toolchain Docker
+# toolshed (tsv): The OpenCyphal C and C++ toolchain container.

-The `opencyphal/c_cpp` docker image provides a consistent build and test environment for development, continuous-integration, and test automation of C and C++ based projects.
+The `opencyphal/toolshed` docker image provides a consistent build and test environment for development, continuous-integration, and test automation of C and C++ based projects.

 ## Official Release

-To release a new build of this container simply create a [new github release](https://github.com/OpenCyphal/docker_toolchains/releases/new) that starts with the ubuntu version container you want to release and ends with "-c_cpp".
-For example `v20.04-c_cpp` will cause the github workflow to rebuild and push the `opencyphal/c_cpp:ubuntu-20.04` container.
+To release a new build of this container simply create a [new github release](https://github.com/OpenCyphal/docker_toolchains/releases/new) that starts with `tsv`, uses the Ubuntu major and minor version, and uses an monotonically increasing "patch" version.
+For example `tsv20.4.1`will cause the Github workflow to rebuild and push the `opencyphal/toolshed` container with the tag `tsv20.4.1`.

+***PLEASE UPDATE THE TOP-LEVEL README.md FOR EACH NEW RELEASE***

 ## Manual Build and Push